yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 v1993 also found another bug in the `GetSubmappedRange()` function, used to obtain the CPU memory segments from a GPU memory address.
 Blinkhawk
 [went ahead and fixed it](https://github.com/yuzu-emu/yuzu/pull/6894).

-Another noteworthy change by Blinkhawk is that he [changed the logic of the Garbage Collector](https://github.com/yuzu-emu/yuzu/pull/6897), so that it uses a Least-Recently Used
+Another noteworthy change by Blinkhawk is that he [changed the logic of the Garbage Collector](https://github.com/yuzu-emu/yuzu/pull/6897) (Reaper), so that it uses a Least-Recently Used
 (`LRU`) cache instead.

 Previously, the cache of the GC (Garbage Collector) would iterate over `n` textures every frame, checking whether they should be cleaned from memory or not.